watson-developer-cloud/python-sdk/README.md

     authenticator=authenticator)
 assistant.set_service_url('<url as per region>')
 ```
+For more information, follow the [MIGRATION-V4](https://github.com/watson-developer-cloud/python-sdk/MIGRATION-V4.md)

 ## Migration
-This version includes many breaking changes as a result of standardizing behavior across the new generated services.
-Full details on migration from previous versions can be found [here](https://github.com/watson-developer-cloud/python-sdk/wiki/Migration).
+To move from v3.x to v4.0, refer to the [MIGRATION-V4](https://github.com/watson-developer-cloud/python-sdk/MIGRATION-V4.md).

 ## Configuring the http client (Supported from v1.1.0)
 To set client configs like timeout use the `with_http_config()` function and pass it a dictionary of configs.
+For example for a Assistant service instance

 ```python
 from ibm_watson import AssistantV1